Pensacola High School

 Pensacola High School is a secondary school located near downtown Pensacola, Florida, United States.

 The school celebrated its 100th anniversary in 2001 and graduated its 100th class of seniors in 2005; however, the school has not always been at its current location.
 It was moved to Maxwell Street in 1952.
 In 1969, a fire gutted the previous school building on Lee Square, prompting its demolition.
 Currently, it is the oldest secondary school in Pensacola.

 The school is part of the Escambia County School District.
 A former principal, Norm Ross, is the deputy superintendent of schools for the county.
-Currently, the principal is David Williams, a former NBA player who previously served as Assistant Principal of Grounds and Maintenance.
+Currently, the principal is Amy Gordon who previously served as Assistant Principal at Booker T. Washington High School for eight years.

 After Hurricane Ivan, which struck the Pensacola area on September 16, 2004, Pensacola High School was damaged.
 While large renovations were needed, the school remained open and in operation.
 The gymnasium, which had only recently been remodeled, was demolished in June 2005.
 The auditorium was rebuilt in the spring of 2007, and the gymnasium was rebuilt in time for the 2008–2009 school year.

 Origins

 The first public school for boys in Pensacola was organized in 1870.
 A two-story building on Wright Street was erected by the School Board in 1875.
 It was known as the Pensacola Academy and its principal was John Wilmer.
 In 1886, a new building was erected on Lee Square, known as Public School No. 1.
 Its first graduating class consisted of Albert Reed and J. Whiting Hyer.

 In 1905, Pensacola Senior High School was organized in the Public School No. 1 building.
 The school was a four-year high school, and its first principal was J. B. Lockey.
 PHS's first graduating class consisted of Dudley Barrow and Nell Richards.

-Pensacola High School is also recognized as having Florida's oldest high school football program, girls basketball program, and school yearbook.